clungzta/rsync_ros/README.md

 ##Description
 A ROS [actionlib](http://wiki.ros.org/actionlib) server for [Rsync](https://en.wikipedia.org/wiki/Rsync).

-Copy or Sync files and/or folders from one location to another.
+Copy or Sync files and/or folders from one location to another using an actionlib command.
 The location can be either on the local machine or a remote machine through ssh.

 A Rsync python subprocess is called from a ROS action goal.